silnrsi/sldrtools/docs/LDML_entry.md

 For any of these options

-- you may delete the "Design notes" sheet
-- you may use the "Notes" sheet in any way you wish to discuss options, track decisions, etc.
+- You may use the "Notes" sheet in any way you wish to discuss options, track decisions, etc.

-Be sure to fill in the Contributor information, and the Language, Script and Region codes.
+- Be sure to fill in the Contributor information, and the Language, Script and Region codes.

 ## Generation of LDML